From China to California to Australia: Virtually Interning as a Multicultural Student

 For my academics, I have changed my major several times.
 First, the university admitted me as an international business major with a concentration on business.
 Throughout my freshman year, I took a cohort of economics lower-division courses, exploring mainly microeconomics and macroeconomics.
 Taking the lectures, talking with professors during office hours, having study groups with peers, and researching online, I gradually figured that my interest lay deeply in solely economics.
 From the assistance of the UCSD career center and college success coaching, they advised me on choosing a business career pathway since many jobs like finance, global business, supply chain, risk management, and so on have a significant labor market shortage of students who have a strong economics background.
 Also, I was personally inspired by taking a course called Econ 5 (Data Analytics for the Social Sciences) at UCSD, which also lays an excellent foundation for exploring possible business-related career paths.
 From Econ 5, I learned and practiced skills and techniques on software like Microsoft Excel, Stata, and R. From there, I combined what I learned on Excel and R and finally generated a brilliant research report as my final paper to the course which I presented it later onto my self-brand website.

 Since the global pandemic came, I have been provided with minimal internship opportunities in both the U.S. and China.
-From an email sent to me by the UCSD Study Abroad Office, CEA showed promise for me to apply.
+From an email sent to me by the UCSD Study Abroad Program Office, CEA showed promise for me to apply.
 Through a list of virtual programs, I found that the Summer 2021 CEA Virtual Global Internship program met my needs.
 The program is open to all students, all majors, and all possible career fields.
 Most importantly to me, the program offered internship opportunities related to economics and business, which immediately caught my attention.
 Then, I applied and went through several interviews, starting with a CEA regional director, then the Internship Down Under (host organization connected to my internship) advisor, and eventually my host internship company's team.

 During my first interview with CEA, I mentioned that my preferred host country was Australia, because Australia and America had a similar historical-cultural background as countries with immigrants, which piqued my interest right away.
 For the final interview with the host company, I met with a team of top financial professionals from a company called Stay or Go, a small business based in Melbourne, Australia, focusing on providing customers with their best-personalized credit card product assessment and recommendation.
 During the initial interview with them, I was given a shot at interning in a business-analyst role here at the company virtually.
 My duties include primarily daily reports with the supervisor, monitoring and securing the spreadsheet data, learning about the Australian lending market and credit card basics, and generating business reports through data analysis.
 Because I believed what I learned through my first two years at the UCSD and especially the brilliant experience with Econ 5, I accepted their offer right on the spot.